How to Challenge Wrongful Coverage Denials

 Facing a Denied Claim

-What Is a Coverage Denial?
+What Counts as a Denial?

 - Avoid unfair or deceptive practices